 It is something our strays are remarkably attuned to.
 When a spot in the hierarchy opens up, even miles away, they will know and scamper off to claim it.
 So by the first snow, we will be back down to our normal quota of yard cats.

 It is an environment that is harshest on the city cats.
 Though we keep the feeder full and put down straw in sheltered places – few city cats have what it takes to make it through a Minnesota winter.

 “Have you seen Tux lately?” my wife asked one morning.

 She looked out the living room window to check on the cat feeder.
 “I thought I saw him last night,” she said.

 So that night when I heard the rustle of frozen leaves and the scratch of claws on the feeder, I glanced out the window.

 “Are you sure?” she asked.

-“It was black and white alright,” I said, “but the white went from the tip of its nose to the tip of its tail.”
+“It is black and white alright,” I said, “but the white goes from the tip of its nose to the tip of its tail.”

 I took care of it.

 I know how to live trap skunks without getting sprayed and when I got him, I took the virtue of generosity to the point where it could be considered a vice.
 I gave the skunk a car ride.